joannawheeler/4ntent-code-challenge/README.md

 # setup your project:

-### git clone the repo from here: https://github.com/joannawheeler/4ntent-code-challenge

-### create a git branch on your local machine, naming the branch your github username

-### git checkout into the branch so you do the code challenge on your own branch, NOT on master

-### later you will push this branch to this repo
+### fork the repo, clone the repo, create a branch, make changes. when you are done, commit, push changes, and submit a pull request

 # in your project: